-the Plaintiffs.
+Plaintiffs contend that the issues surrounding the NFL Parties' alleged liability for the injuries suffered by Settlement Class Members predominate over any individual issues involving the Plaintiffs.
 These predominating common questions of fact easily comport with Dukes, supra.
+Moreover, a class settlement will ensure that all available funds are allocated equitably among those with claims against the NFL Parties.
 In this case, the class action vehicle is best suited for the resolution of Plaintiffs' and the other Settlement Class Members' claims.
 Plaintiffs' claims for compensatory relief and medical monitoring are founded upon a common legal theory related to the singular body of facts concerning the NFL Parties' knowledge and alleged concealment of the dangers that concussions in football pose to NFL Football players.
-See Amgen Inc. v.
-Connecticut Retirement Plans & Trust Funds, 133 S.Ct.
-1184, 1191 (2013) ("Rule 23(b)(3) requires a showing that questions common to the class predominate, not that those questions will be answered, on the merits, in favor of the class.
-Because materiality is judged according to an objective standard, the materiality of Amgen's alleged misrepresentations and omissions is a question common to all members of the class").
 A class settlement will insure that a fully developed, well-designed claims process exists to compensate Plaintiffs and other Settlement Class Members for their damages.